mfrade/CryptoExamples/file-encryption-with-password/README.md

     - `/tmp/bigfile.dat`
     - `/tmp/encrypted.dat`
     - `/tmp/decrypted.dat`

     Use the `sha256sum *.dat` command.
     Is the hash value of `/tmp/encrypted.dat` always the same?

 3. With an hex editor change only one byte of the `/tmp/encrypted.dat` file.
-Now, are you able to decrypt the edited file?
+Are you able to decrypt the edited file?

+4. What was the *salt* value used to encrypt the file?
+Use an hex viewer to answer.